null

 Use recycled paper for wrapping gifts

 As a sustainable packaging company, we know the importance of using eco-friendly and recycled materials.
 Using recycled wrapping paper is a cost-effective way to reduce paper waste.
 Add special touches like leaves, twine, or a painted-on design to maintain the holiday spirit while making the right choice for our planet.
-You can also reuse things like corrugated bubble or eco-friendly package filler to protect fragile items in an eco-friendly way.
+You can also reuse things like corrugated bubble or eco-friendly package fillers to protect fragile items in an eco-friendly way.

 Here's a guide to making a special package to inspire you.